Come join us for the best view of DC, from the 35th-floor Observation Deck of the CEB Tower in Arlington, at twilight.

 - Additional drinks not included in the tour, souvenirs, incidentals, etc.

-A client review from the November trip:
+Client reviews from the November trip:

 I loved the trip!!!!
 Alain is an outstanding host/tour leader.
 All of his choices ( food, accommodations, transportation, visitations) were excellent and his willingness to accommodate the individual needs of the members of the group was without question greatly appreciated by all of us.
 Also, because the group was small, it allowed for spontaneous and unplanned activities that probably would not have been possible in a larger group.
 I personally recommend this Cuban adventure and would take it again!!
 Jewell N.